 What is vermicomposting?

-Vermicomposting is using composting worms to transform organic waste into vermicompost/vermicast, one of the best known fertilizers to man.
+Vermicomposting is the process of using composting worms to transform organic waste into vermicompost/vermicast, one of the best fertilizers known to man.

 What kind of worms are used?